Activity restriction harmonised standard

 What do we mean by activity restriction?

-This principle measures the extent and duration of restrictions in carrying out day-to-day activities if a person has any long lasting health conditions or illness.
+This standard measures the extent and duration of restrictions in carrying out day-to-day activities if a person has any long lasting health conditions or illness.

 Questions and response options (inputs)